bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 In following samples, you can find out how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use comments below if you can't find what you want in these samples.

-Note that security samples can be found under [Bit Identity Server](/bit-identity-server.md)
+Note that security samples can be found under [Bit Identity Server](/bit-identity-server.md) (Read it later)

 ## Samples: